Jaydipsatani/VisionX-AI/README.md

  **If you found this project helpful, please give it a star!**

-*Built with ❤️ using Python & Computer Vision*
+*Built with Python & Computer Vision*

 </div>